npervakov/gatling-tutorial/README.md

 ## How to run simulations
-Use gatling tasks `gradlew gatlingRun` with parameters --simulation=ClassName For example, if we want to run simulation TestSimulation.java
+Use gatling tasks `gradlew gatlingRun` with parameters --simulation=ClassName For example, if we want to run simulation AATestSimulation.java
-`gradlew gatlingRun --simulation TestSimulation`
+`gradlew gatlingRun --simulation AATestSimulation`
 ### Task 1: Simple scenario
 **Open the simulation example and understand basic syntax**
    - Http protocol